Can a new channel in the first few months get 1000 subscribers? I did it and share exactly how a new YouTube channel can get more subscribers

 Similarly, vidIQ helps with tags.
 Their tag suggestion is ultimate.

-I always prefer to use the right tools to get the maximum out of our efforts.
+I always prefer to use the right tools to get the maximum out of my efforts.

 Also, you can use external plugins to see your channel more closely.